The Language and Cultural Contacts of the Population in Eastern Europe

 On the map, the boundaries of the ethno-forming areas are marked with red and blue dots.
 The blue dots also mark the border between the "western" and "eastern" Iranian languages.

 The location of the Baluchi language area adjacent to the Veps area should have resulted in the greatest number of common linguistic elements between the Baluchi and Vepsian languages, however, due to the lack of a large dictionary of the Baloch language, it is impossible to be convinced of this.
-Nevertheless, the lexical matches found can be very convincing.
+Nevertheless, the lexical matches found can be convincing.
 For example, the Vepsian word naine "daughter-in-law" corresponds well to Bel. na'ānē "daughter" with janaine "woman".
-It is clear that under the dual-clan organization of primitive society when men had to marry women from a different clan, one and the same woman was a daughter for Baloch parents and a daughter-in-law for her husband's family.
-Thus, not only the lexical parallel but such evidence of typical marriage unions confirm the proximity of the Veps and the Baluch.
+It is clear that under the dual-clan organization of primitive society when men had to marry women from a different clan, the same woman was a daughter for the Baluchi parents and a daughter-in-law for her husband's family.
+Thus, not only the lexical match but such evidence of typical marriage unions confirms the proximity of the Veps and the Baluch.
 It is possible that Bal. pērok "grandfather" corresponds to Veps. per’eh "family".

 Table 1 shows examples of Vepsian-Kurdish lexical matches, for some of which there are also correspondences in other languages: